top of page

 If I want them to perceive a particular difference, I should make everything else the same, except for the aspect I want them to perceive.
 For example, I can show a video of a cell, before and after it lyses (dies).
 The environment and composition of the cell are the same.
 The only difference between them is the organisation of the parts.

-The key then, is to show examples that change only in the aspect you want students to be aware of—keeping all other aspects the same (as best you can, of course).
+The key then, is to show examples that change only in the aspect you want students to perceive—keeping all other aspects the same (as best you can, of course).
 This important aspect is called the "critical aspect".
 And is something variation theory differentiates from the content of a lesson, such as the facts, vocabulary, and technical details.

 It works from the simple to the complex—just like when teaching natural selection we contrast it with Lamarck's theory.
 We keep the organism, its traits, and environment the same, but contrast how each theory plays out with the same starting conditions.
 And, of course, this technique inherently reduces cognitive load.

-As such, variation theory suggests that it's not a good idea to simply “teach it as it is” and then “define it”.
+Variation theory suggests that it's not a good idea to simply “teach it as it is” and then “define it”.
 Varying examples of the critical aspect are essential.
 As a theory of learning, it posits that perceiving difference and similarity is key to understanding—or making meaning—of anything.
 A student may be able to “remember” the definition given to them, but without understanding it.
-Without being aware of it.

-Often this is simply asking “what if I change this one part and leave the rest the same, what difference does it make”.
-And from their responses, I can decide whether they need more discussion of difference or similarity.
+For a teacher it isn't that hard either.
+Often it's simply asking “what if I change this one part and leave the rest the same, what difference does it make”.

 Having a theory in mind—of what my students are likely to learn and be aware of—helps me teach.
 But it also helps me interpret what my students are learning.
 And this means that it enables me to be a much more adaptive teacher than if I didn’t understand the theory.
-There is much more to variation theory than this.
-So if you've enjoyed this and teach science—check out my book which discusses variation theory in detail and with lots of examples.
-Download chapter 1 here—English edition—edición española—or check out my other posts.
+Both my books are based on variation theory, check them out.

 References